machinable-org/machinable/README.md

 <br />

-**machinable** provides a system to manage configuration of machine learning projects more effectively.
+**machinable** provides a system to manage configuration of research projects more effectively.
 Using straight-forward conventions and a powerful configuration engine, it can help structure your projects in a principled way so you can move quickly while enabling reuse and collaboration.

 Read the [user guide ](https://machinable.org/guide) to get started.